April 2021. California.

 The other road trip was a week-long solo drive out to Albuquerque and back through 6 states at just over 2700 miles.
 I’ve read about folks who’ve racked up serious mileage on Odyssean voyages all over the U.S. We haven’t made a cross-country trip yet, but our 2 trips have given us a taste for road-tripping in the Model 3.

-Cold Weather: We have hot summers and mild winters in California’s Central Valley plus it’s as flat as Kansas out here – ideal conditions for cars powered by just about fuel.
+Cold Weather: We have hot summers and mild winters in California’s Central Valley plus it’s as flat as Kansas out here – ideal conditions for cars powered by any type of energy.
 But we have made a couple ‘winter’ trips.
 One was a drive up to Lake Tahoe during a raging snow storm.
 That drive was 129 miles climbing 7200′ through very heavy snow, with our family of 4, chains on the rear wheels for the last half of the trip, heat defrost on front windshield full blast so I could see and to melt the snow and ice that kept building up on the wipers.
 In those conditions I used 191 miles of rated range for 129 miles of driving.
 So for me driving in those conditions that’s about 200 miles of real world range.
 Of course I gained energy on the way back down, but getting up there was the point.

 The map below shows places we’ve gone in our Model 3.
 Most of my driving was between and around those 2 yellow icons on the map below.
 Red icons are Superchargers I’ve used on road trips.
 Other icons point out some places of interest.